DeepLcom/deepl-mock/README.md

 If you are executing unit tests of an official DeepL client library the **DEEPL_SERVER_URL** and **DEEPL_PROXY_URL** environment variables should also be updated.

-## Response validation (optional)
+## Spec validation (optional)

+Two opt-in flags validate request and response bodies against the DeepL [OpenAPI spec](https://github.com/DeepLcom/openapi) at runtime.
+Both default to off and can be enabled independently:

-Set **VALIDATE_RESPONSES=1** to validate every response body against the DeepL [OpenAPI spec](https://github.com/DeepLcom/openapi) at runtime.
-Mismatches are returned as a 500 with `{ message, errors }` listing the field and the specific schema rule that failed, useful for catching mock/spec drift during development.
+- **VALIDATE_RESPONSES=1** — validate every response body.
+Mismatches are
+  returned as a 500 with `{ message, errors }` listing the field and the specific schema rule that failed, useful for catching mock/spec drift during development.
+- **VALIDATE_REQUESTS=1** — validate every request body, query and path parameter.
+Mismatches are returned as a 4xx with the same `{ message, errors }` shape.
+Useful for catching SDK request-shape regressions (unknown fields, wrong types, missing required params) against any test that hits the mock.

+Tests that deliberately send non-spec-conforming bodies (for example, the `extra_body_parameters` fixtures in client libraries) can bypass request validation on a per-session basis with `mock-server-session-allow-extra-body: 1`.

 The spec is fetched from the public DeepL spec on GitHub at startup.
 To use a different source, set exactly one of: